 Choosing the right dog from so many breeds can sometimes be confusing.
 This becomes even more overwhelming if you are a first-time dog owner.

 The first and most important thing to consider when getting a dog is your lifestyle.
-If you’re an active person who can spend a lot of time exercising with your dog, it’s best to have high energy dog.
+If you’re an active person who can spend a lot of time exercising with your dog, it’s best to have a high energy dog.
 If you want a lazy lap dog, don’t go for dog breeds that have high energy.

 If you have the time, stamina, and patience to train and care for your dog, get yourself a puppy.
 If not, consider adopting an adult dog from rescue groups or shelters instead for you to have a dog that’s already trained.
-You can just consult the volunteers and employees to see which one would match your need.
+You can just consult the volunteers and employees to see which one would match your needs.

 Would you like a dog that requires a lot of grooming?
 Do you want those that need in-depth training or just the low maintenance ones?
 Here are some of the dog breeds that might be suitable for you as a first-time pet parent.

-Yorkies are perfect for those who are looking for starter little lap dog.
+Yorkies are perfect for those who are looking for a starter little lap dog.
 They are affectionate and can also tend to be protective around strangers.
 Their energy level is moderate and need basic exercise only.

 If you want a cute, little, bouncy cotton-ball-looking, and happy-go-lucky type of dog, go for a Bichon Frise.
 They’re great for families, children, and small spaces like apartments.
 They’re also easy to train and can also easily adapt to any type of lifestyle so they’re a good all-around companion.